HelpGiveThanks/HGTconfiguration/README.md

 *Matson, David (2013), Remix of Man 261 [Arguing Facts] and Remix of Man 227 [Looking and Pointing].
 Originals from collection by Nova Development (1997).
 In Art Explosion: 250,000 images : Macintosh.
 Calabasas, California: Nova Development.
 Copyright 1997 by the Publisher.
 All rights reserved.
 Available on 8/14/13 from http://www.worldcat.org/title/art-explosion-250000-images-macintosh/oclc/39893863*

 The primary difference between clay and digital information storage is shareability and collaborative freedom for all with access to computers and the web.
-We no longer have to employ many highly-skilled people, strictly following numerous and complex rules to store, share, review, improve, etc. our important information as depicted in the painting below *(see [ancient bureaucracy](https://en.wikipedia.org/wiki/Beurocracy#Ancient_BureaucracyHuman) and [human computers](https://en.wikipedia.org/wiki/Human_computers) on Wikipedia.org)*.
+We no longer have to employ many highly-skilled people, strictly following numerous and complex rules to store, share, review, improve, etc. our important information as depicted in Pieter's painting below *(see [ancient bureaucracy](https://en.wikipedia.org/wiki/Beurocracy#Ancient_BureaucracyHuman) and [human computers](https://en.wikipedia.org/wiki/Human_computers) on Wikipedia.org)*.

 ![alt Village Lawyer by Pieter Brueghel the Younger)  ](https://upload.wikimedia.org/wikipedia/commons/a/a3/Pieter_Brueghel_the_Younger_-_Village_Lawyer_-_WGA3633.jpg)